MizzouCreative/mizzoumvc/readme.txt

 * use_framework_stylesheet - set to 'yes' if you want to use the stylesheet from the framework instead of your style.css file; framework assumes 'no'

 == Changelog ==
-= 3.6.3 =
+= 3.6.4 =
+* Change regular expression pattern for meta data groups to not capture an ending _ if the group name (if applicable) = 3.6.3 =
 * RenderType object now includes is_front_page (front_page in view)
 * Loader class now assures a trailing slash for plugin/theme paths before using